Your work is to discover your work and then with all your heart to give yourself to it.

 - Gain new knowledge about your career and industry by reading books.

-- Enrol in courses and workshops that will help develop your skills and abilities.
+- Enroll in courses and workshops that will help develop your skills and abilities.

 - Read professional industry journals.